sebastiencouture/recurve-storage/README.md

 recurve-storage [![Build Status](https://secure.travis-ci.org/sebastiencouture/recurve-storage.png?branch=master)](https://travis-ci.org/sebastiencouture/recurve-storage)
 ===

-Local and session storage wrapper library for the browser.
+Local and session storage wrapper Javascript library for the browser.
 Support for object serialization and caching.
 Graceful degradation with caching for older browsers and private browsing mode in Safari with no storage.

 ## Usage